zunaed-88/My-Portfolio/README.md

   - Applying Data Augmentation methodologies to optimize the model and avoid overfitting.
   - Training Multiclass Classification model with Pytorch.
   - Tuning a pre-trained UNet Model for MRI Image Segmentation.
+  - Image Classification with DNN’s and CNN using Tensorflow/Keras
   - Built and train Regression Model in Python to predict house price
   - Creation of NLP Synthetic data series and made predictions using statistical models.
   - Getting predictions on time series synthetic and real data with RNN’s, LSTM and Stacked layers of LSTM’s and CNN